 It is extremely rare in the Napa Valley to find a non vintage wine of any varietal much less port.
 Zacherle’s extremely limited production non vintage port is from the Lava Vine Vineyard in Knights Valley just over the county line in Sonoma County.
 Nile has always tried to find small vineyards and produce wine with unique site expression or terroir characteristics.
 This vineyard fits the bill in this case – in addition, Nile helped with the initial planting of this vineyards and is actively involved in the vineyard management.
 The Lava Vine vineyard is very steep, with slopes up to 45 degrees and the soils are mainly composed of volcanic ash, rock and petrified wood.

-Their first release of Port from this vineyard really delivers well integrated layered flavors.
-This port is not fortified with brandy, rather grain alcohol is used which helps keep the concentrated varietal flavors at the forefront of the palate.
+Their first release of this port-styled wine delivers focused concentrated fruit.
+This wine is not fortified with brandy, rather grain alcohol is used which helps keep the concentrated varietal flavors at the forefront of the palate.
 It is composed of three vintages and contains two traditional Portuguese varietals; Tinta Cau and Turiga National both of which are commonly found in parts of Portugal.
-In our experience of visiting hundreds of vineyards in Napa, these two varietals are extremely rare to find!
+In our experience after visiting hundreds of vineyards in Napa, these two varietals are extremely rare to find!
 This wine is dark and dense looking in the glass with aromas of cherry, sage and fully ripe black cherries.
 The entry is sweet but not overly so with good tannin structure.
 Flavors include blackberry and coffee bean with a pleasant dustiness on the finish.

-As of the time of this review, between both the Zacherle and Lava Vine wines, there are several unique Syrahs available.
-We tried the 2005 Zacherle Syrah – it is a dark inky wine which at the time of our tasting already had almost a year and a half in bottle.
+Zacherle also produces Syrah; we tried the 2005 Zacherle Syrah – it is a dark inky wine which at the time of our tasting already had almost a year and a half in bottle.
 As a result the wine had softened considerably since the initial bottling and was tasting very nice.
-This isn’t a huge in your face Syrah, rather its fairly smooth throughout with an inspirational flavor profile from start to finish.
+This isn’t a robust in your face meaty Syrah, rather its fairly smooth throughout with an pleasing flavor profile from start to finish.

 The 2005 Spring Mountain Syrah on the other hand is about as big and chewy with a strong tannin backbone as you will find in a Syrah.
 This wine is from the bio dynamically farmed Crowley Vineyard located at about 2000 feet above the Napa Valley floor.
-Notes of spices and crushed black pepper start in the nose and continue onto the palate especially on the finish.
-While drinking this wine we automatically thought of what this wine would drink well with and concluded that something bbq’d, gamey or oven roasts would make good pairings.
+Notes of spices and crushed black pepper begin in the nose and continue onto the palate especially on the finish.
+While drinking this wine we automatically thought of what this wine would drink well with and concluded that something bbq, gamey or even an oven roast would make a good pairing.